 However, if you are planning to travel or live in Australia for over 3 months, then spend some time researching beforehand as many options are available.
 Weigh up prepaid vs entering a contract.

 Where to eat in Melbourne?

-Melbourne is a foodie paradise as they are thousands of restaurants and cafes spread around everywhere in town.
+Melbourne is a foodie paradise as there are thousands of restaurants and cafes spread around everywhere in town.
 But as you are backpacking in Melbourne, I assume you want to save money right? so the best thing to do is to cook your own food.
 Shop at one of the supermarkets Coles/ Woolworths or IGA.

-Actually, even better shop at Queen Victoria Market (QVM) if you are staying in the city.
+Actually, even better to shop at Queen Victoria Market (QVM) if you are staying in the city.
 This market is not open Monday or Wednesday though otherwise is a great place to stock up on veggies, organic milk (I’m obsessed with it), meat, souvenirs, soaps, hats, and more.
 It is quite a big market so there is a normal veggie section, a separate organic section, separate meat, seafood, bread, and a separate section full of fast food.

 When it comes to veggie prices it is slightly cheaper than the supermarkets.
 Check out the Borzk place in QVM, I usually get spicy lamb borzk for $4.50 only.
 I am positive you will find many other bargains there too.

 And if you would like to treat yourself some days, I recommend the below places to eat in Melbourne for under $30 as of 2022

 Nepalese: Chilli Everest in QV has the best Thai at $17.99 which is priced reasonably.
 Also, try out their momos and chowmein.